johnmee/codility/README.md

    * O(n+n) the solution has no nested loops, but you can pass over the sequence twice
    * O(n*log(n)) the solution has a loop through n and a nested loop which does not always visit every possible n
    * O(n*n) the solution has a loop through n nested inside a loop through n
-* Codility is still running python 3.6.5 (2018) but there were issues with installing that on a 2022 version of linux, so my updated tests were run on Python 3.7.13.
+* Codility does update the python version occasionally, and I always mirror the current version.
+So puzzles solved in 2018 used Python 3.7.13.
+In 2023 we are on 3.8.10 or 3.10.x.
+  It's not really relevant, because all the puzzles are intended for solving in a lot of different languages and tend to only use integers and simple for loops; none of them rely on specific language features, although sometimes you may encounter quirks which impact the performance.
-* This complaint appears to be fixed by Codility rewriting the descriptions...
+* This next complaint appears to be fixed now, as Codility rewrote the description:

   If there seems to be a lack of clarity in a puzzle regarding the correct response to error conditions: look, read, and look again because, after seeing the solution, that apparent lack will become a (debatably)